-For the course students will be required to pick up copies of the on-campus periodical, Spartan Daily.
+For the course students will be required to pick up copies of the on-campus periodical, the Spartan Daily.
 In addition they will be asked to print out articles and illustrations from other news outlets.
-For two of the essays, the analysis of an on-campus activist group and the argumentative essay, students will need to incorporate secondary sources.
-Before conducting research, students will be given a tour of the library (library orientation) tailored to meet the demands of the two essay prompts.
+For the argumentative essay students will need to incorporate secondary sources.
+Before conducting research, students will be given a tour of the library (library orientation) tailored to meet the demands of the essay prompt.